Gap Year Days 379 – 382

 We had full intentions of going out and exploring, but in the end we napped, lazed by the pool and grabbed food from a nondescript place nearby.
 We may have flown business class, but it was still thirteen hours on a plane and our body clocks thought it was night time.
 I’ve never suffered much from jet lag, but even once home, this time it took me a week to get my body to realise it should be asleep when it was dark!

 I’d like to say we woke up all rested the next morning – but see my comments above about my body not realising when it should be asleep!
-But I wasn’t wasting another day, so we were up and out right after breakfast to get some exploring in before it got too hot and we got too tired.
+I refused to waste another day, even if I hadn’t slept much, so we were up and out right after breakfast to get some exploring in before it got too hot and we got too tired.

 The first thing on the agenda was Haji Lane.
 I was excited to see the street art in this area, and the get a selfie coffee at, well, Selfie Coffee!
 We were too early for the coffee though, as Selfie Coffee was closed.
 We were in the area until almost 11am and we didn’t see any signs of it opening or any hours listed on the front of the shop.
 In the end we had coffee somewhere else.